intj-t/intj-t/README.md

 With the Ribbon Control Library Suite.
 On Teams.
 Through their reseller program.
 Shipping the .NET Core 2.1.5, 3.13 and Roslyn and portions of Visual Studio 2019 through the .NET Foundation and upstream and downstream pull requests.
 And joined the Windows App Developer program in 2019.
 And working on a patent protected framework and C# Operating System.
+And built the University of Washington's Spin OS on Redhat 4.2
 I've a 2019 Microsoft Bizspark Graduate with graduation email from Microsoft's Midori Lawler, Free Microsoft Tech Support and A Changeset of Verve.
 Favorite Songs are
-Pearl Jam's In My Tree, Arms Aloft, Public Image, Rearviewmirror, Blood, Dissident, Leash and Betterman.
+Pearl Jam's Spin the Black Cirlce, In My Tree, Arms Aloft, Public Image, Rearviewmirror, Blood, Dissident, Leash and Betterman.

 ![Sullins](images/sullins.jpg)